Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Identify Actions – à la Timinator

 Here is a key difference between Assaf’s code and mine.
 As I build the dictionary of actions, I limit the actions to only what is possible.
 A cell that is prefilled only has one candidate, while a blank cell has many candidates.
+I have also chosen to include an identifier string in my action tuples due to benefits realized while debugging.

 ```python
         actions = dict()